William Everhart House

-The William Everhart House is an historic, American home that is located in West Whiteland Township, Chester County, Pennsylvania.
+The William Everhart House is an historic home that is located in West Whiteland Township, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 Built circa 1810, this historic structure is a two-story, five-bay, brick, Federal-style dwelling with a gable roof.
 It measures fifty feet by twenty-one feet, and features two entrances, one with a fanlight.
 It was the home of Congressman William Everhart (1785-1868), who also built the William Everhart Buildings in West Chester.

-It was listed on the National Register of Historic Places in 1984.